Recently Redesigned Bingo Sites

 This Virtue Fusion/Playtech bingo site, which won Operator of the Year back in 2012, has very varied and frequent games to choose from and…

-Crown Bingo is a Virtue Fusion bingo site that has been around since 2005.
-It underwent a major change during 2016 to become one…
+Crown Bingo has been around since 2005.
+It underwent a major change during 2016 to become one of a new breed of bingo sites…

 BingoZino is a Dragonfish bingo site that was previously on the GTech platform and was a rebranding and relaunch of a site that used…